mako-framework/docs/01_getting_started/06_deployment.md

 ##### Preloading

 You can take advantage of [preloading](https://www.php.net/manual/en/opcache.preloading.php) for an additional performance boost.
-The `app.generate_preloader` command will generate a preloader script containing all core classes that all application will usually need in a web context.
+The `app:generate-preloader` command will generate a preloader script containing all core classes that all application will usually need in a web context.

 ```
-php app/reactor app.generate_preloader
+php app/reactor app:generate-preloader
 ```

 The preloader script will be generated in the `app/storage/` directory by default but you can override the output path using the `output-path` flag of the preloader generator.